 The growing discomfort by artists, authors and publishers over the high rates of Internet piracy led the government, after a broad political and social debate, to the adoption of the 2/2011 Act on Sustainable Economy.
 The forty-third final provision of the Act establishes the amendment of the Act on Services of the Information Society and the Intellectual Property Act.
 In the first, safeguarding intellectual property rights becomes a principle justifying the withdrawal of illegal content or the interruption of certain services provided in web pages.
 The second refers to the Commission on Intellectual Property, under the Ministry of Education, Culture and Sport, as the competent authority in mediation, arbitration and safeguarding intellectual property.
 Among the measures already adopted by the Council of Ministers is the establishment of a combined procedure, administrative and judicial, for the protection of intellectual property rights on the Internet (see also chapter 4.2.3).

+In December 2011, the 1889/2011 Royal Decree that regulates the functioning of the Commission on Intellectual Property was approved and, in March 2012, the Commission became operational.
+In general terms, the text enhances negotiated, extrajudicial and voluntary solution for conflicts, as well as protects the rights of both creators and citizens to have a legal, diverse and affordable supply of cultural products.
+At present, the government is working on a partial reform of the Intellectual Property Act that is guided by two basic principles: first, its digital orientation and second, the development of a framework of legal safeguarding of intellectual property rights that also supports talent and creative freedom.
+A specific reform will include the functioning of the Commission on Intellectual Property.
 Another controversial aspect of the Intellectual Property Act has been, until recently, the establishment of a lump sum payment on analogue, first, and digital support, later, on behalf of rights holders.
 This fee was intended to compensate authors for private copying of work that had already been disclosed.
 The heated debate on the Spanish digital canon finished, in December 2011, when it was abolished by the government (20/2011 Royal Decree Act).
-A year later, the government has adopted the 1657/2012 Royal Decree that regulates the procedure for payment of fair compensation to the rights holders for private copying with a charge to the General State Budget.
-Thus, the government has considered that citizens can benefit from the limit of private copying as compensation for a part of the taxes that they satisfy.
-However, collecting societies see in this measure a double taxation for those citizens who buy these devices, as their prices have not decreased, and an unfair measure for those who do not buy them and have to pay the fee via taxes.
+A year later, the government adopted the 1657/2012 Royal Decree that regulates the procedure for payment of fair compensation to the rights holders for private copying with a charge to the General State Budget.
+Thus, the government considered that citizens could benefit from the limit of private copying as compensation for a part of the taxes that they satisfy.
+However, collecting societies has seen in this measure a double taxation for those citizens who buy these devices, as their prices have not decreased, and an unfair measure for those who do not buy them and have to pay the fee via taxes.

 There are currently eight collecting societies in Spain which are authorised by the Ministry of Education, Culture and Sport: SGAE, the Spanish Society of Authors Composers and Publishers; CEDRO, the Spanish Reproduction Rights Centre; AGEDI, the Association for the Management of Intellectual Rights; AIE, the Artists and Performers Society of Spain; VEGAP, Visual Management Entity of Plastic Artists; EGEDA, Audio-visual Producers' Rights Management Association; AISGE, Artists, Interprets, Management Society; and DAMA, Audiovisual media Author's Rights.